Diabetes

 glycaemic index might not differ from sugar but has better nutritional value and is not inflammatory.

-Gluten-free Diwali recipes include snacks and sweets like ragi crackers, ragi laddoos, amaranth /jowar/ragi/ puffs, nuts and dates ladoos, multigrain chaklis and mathris quinoa kheer in almond milk or low-fat milk is some of the options which are healthy packed with good proteins, fats, and complex carbohydrates and are lower in calories as compare to other snacks.
+Gluten-free Diwali recipes include snacks and sweets like ragi crackers, ragi laddoos, amaranth /jowar/ragi/ puffs, nuts, dates and cashew ladoo, multigrain chaklis and mathris quinoa kheer in almond milk or low-fat milk is some of the options which are healthy packed with good proteins, fats, and complex carbohydrates and are lower in calories as compare to other snacks.
 These types of snacks can help fulfill cravings and the social pressure of not eating anything when out also becomes less and one can enjoy the festival without any fear.

 3) Vegan sweet options